abhishtagatya/typeDef/README.md

 # typeDef

-A Terminal tool that returns information of a file's extension
+A Terminal Wiki for file types and extensions
-> "Make remembering file types and extensions, a thing in the past"
+> "Know more about the files on your computers!"

 Example :